Where Photography sits in the curriculum

 GCSE

-At GCSE, photography is typically a focus within GCSE Art and Design — students choose lens-based media as their primary medium for the portfolio and exam components.
-Same exam structure as Fine Art: portfolio coursework (~60%) plus a 10-hour externally-set practical exam (~40%).
-Sketchbook documents research, technique experimentation, idea development, and final outcomes.
+At GCSE, photography is typically a focus within GCSE Art and Design: students choose lens-based media as their primary medium for the portfolio and exam components.
+Same exam structure as Fine Art, namely portfolio coursework (~60%) plus a 10-hour externally-set practical exam (~40%).
+The sketchbook documents research, technique experimentation, idea development, and final outcomes.

 A-level